Wish You Were Here (Pink Floyd album): Release

-The album was released on 12 September 1975 in the UK, and on the following day in the US.
+Wish You Were Here was released on 12 September 1975 in the UK, and on the following day in the US.
 It was Pink Floyd's first album with Columbia Records, an affiliate of CBS; the band and their manager Steve O'Rourke had been dissatisfied with the efforts of EMI's US label Capitol Records.
 The band remained with EMI's Harvest Records in Europe.

 In Britain, with 250,000 advance sales, the album debuted at number three and reached number one the following week.
 Demand was such that EMI informed retailers that only half of their orders would be fulfilled.
 With 900,000 advance orders (the largest for any Columbia release) it reached number one on the US Billboard chart in its second week.
 Wish You Were Here was Pink Floyd's fastest-selling album ever.
-The album was certified Silver and Gold (60,000 and 100,000 sales respectively) in the UK on 1 August 1975, and Gold in the US on 17 September 1975.
-It was certified six times platinum on 16 May 1997, and by 2004 had sold an estimated 13 million copies worldwide.
+It was certified silver and gold (60,000 and 100,000 sales respectively) in the UK on 1 August 1975, and Gold in the US on 17 September 1975.
+It was certified six-times platinum in the US on 16 May 1997, and by 2004 had sold an estimated 13 million copies worldwide.
 "Have a Cigar" was chosen by Columbia as the first single, with "Welcome to the Machine" on the B-side in the US.
-The album was a commercial hit in Europe, topping Dutch, English and Spanish charts – in Spain, the album remained at number one for 20 weeks.

 Reception

-On release, the album received mixed reviews.
-Ben Edmunds wrote in Rolling Stone that the band's "lackadaisical demeanor" leaves the subject of Barrett "unrealised; they give such a matter-of-fact reading of the goddamn thing that they might as well be singing about Roger Waters's brother-in-law getting a parking ticket."
-Edmunds concluded the band is "devoid" of the "sincere passion for their 'art'" that contemporary space rock acts purportedly have.
+Wish You Were Here initially received mixed reviews.
+Ben Edmonds wrote in Rolling Stone that the band's "lackadaisical demeanor" leaves the subject of Barrett "unrealised; they give such a matter-of-fact reading of the goddamn thing that they might as well be singing about Roger Waters's brother-in-law getting a parking ticket".
+Edmonds concluded the band is "devoid" of the "sincere passion for their 'art'" that contemporary space rock acts purportedly have.
 Melody Maker's reviewer wrote: "From whichever direction one approaches Wish You Were Here, it still sounds unconvincing in its ponderous sincerity and displays a critical lack of imagination in all departments."

-A positive review came from Robert Christgau in The Village Voice: "The music is not only simple and attractive, with the synthesizer used mostly for texture and the guitar breaks for comment, but it actually achieves some of the symphonic dignity (and cross-referencing) that The Dark Side of the Moon simulated so ponderously."
-Years later, he reflected further on the record: "My favorite Pink Floyd album has always been Wish You Were Here, and you know why?
-It has soul, that's why – it's Roger Waters's lament for Syd, not my idea of a tragic hero but as long as he's Roger's that doesn't matter."
+In The Village Voice, Robert Christgau wrote: "The music is not only simple and attractive, with the synthesizer used mostly for texture and the guitar breaks for comment, but it actually achieves some of the symphonic dignity (and cross-referencing) that The Dark Side of the Moon simulated so ponderously."
+Years later, he wrote that Wish You Were Here was his favourite Pink Floyd: "It has soul [...]
+It's Roger Waters's lament for Syd, not my idea of a tragic hero but as long as he's Roger's that doesn't matter."